crate/crate/docs/appendices/release-notes/unreleased.rst

   is not used in an upper query.
 For example:
   ``select x from (select x, ROW_NUMBER() OVER (PARTITION BY y) from t) t1``

+- Fixed an issue that caused numbers being compared as strings in queries where selected column is string casted to number and compared with a number or vice versa.
+Example:
+  ``SELECT * FROM test WHERE strCol::bigint > 3`` or
+  ``SELECT * FROM test WHERE intCol::string > '3'``

 - Updated the bundled JDK to 17.0.2+8